IRS Tax Relief Attorney

 While there are many reasons why individuals do not file their tax returns and the end result is rarely good.
 You can be given criminal penalties, including a prison term and hefty fines.
 In many cases, the IRS will assess monetary penalties and interest for the past-due taxes, making your situation even more difficult.

 Do you have an issue involving a past due tax return?
-Your first step is to contact Attorney Brian Loughrin to begin the process of overcoming your tax situation.
+Your first step is to contact Attorney Brian Loughrin by calling (813) 517-8074 to begin the process of overcoming your tax situation.

 What Happens if I Don't File My Taxes?